The Absolute Best Documentaries on Netflix

-In our opinion, Netflix has the best documentary catalogue on the planet.
-But the sheer volume of shows and movies is almost overwhelming.
+Netflix has the best documentaries on the planet, but the volume of shows and movies is almost overwhelming.
 That's why we've decided to make this list: Our picks for the very best Netflix has to offer.

 Here's how we're breaking things down.
 We're starting with the very best up top, then the rest listed by genre.